Emergency Planning During Decommissioning

 - Radiological and environmental monitoring at the site

 - Close coordination and communication with our off-site partners and ongoing participation in the IPC

-- Frequent on-site emergency preparedness drills, including some with our off-site partners
+- On-site emergency preparedness drills, including participation with our off-site partners

 - Routine fire, medical and emergency communication drills with off-site partners